Background pattern

 Introduction

-Prospect: Information for the User
+Package Leaflet: Information for the User

-Wakix 4.5mg Film-Coated Tablets
+Wakix 4.5mg film-coated tablets

-Wakix 18mg Film-Coated Tablets
+Wakix 18mg film-coated tablets

-This medicine is subject to additional monitoring, which will speed up the detection of new information about its safety.
-You can contribute by reporting any adverse effects you may experience.
-The final part of section 4 includes information on how to report these adverse effects.
+This medicine is subject to additional monitoring, which will allow for the quick identification of new safety information.
+You can help by reporting any side effects you may get.
+The last section of section 4 will tell you how to report side effects.

-Read this prospect carefully before starting to take this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine, because it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed only for you, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their symptoms are the same as yours.

-• If you experience adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospect.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Wakix and what is it used for

 Narcolepsy is a disease that causes excessive daytime sleepiness and a tendency to fall asleep suddenly in inappropriate situations (sleep attacks).
-Cataplexy usually begins with the sudden onset of muscle weakness or paralysis without loss of consciousness, in response to a sudden emotional reaction such as anger, fear, joy, laughter, or surprise.
+Cataplexy usually starts with the sudden onset of muscle weakness or paralysis without loss of consciousness, in response to a sudden emotional reaction such as anger, fear, joy, laughter, or surprise.

 Do not take Wakix:

-• If you are breastfeeding (lactation period).
+• If you are breast-feeding (lactation period).

 Warnings and precautions

-• You have obesity or anorexia, as your weight may have changed (increased or decreased) while taking Wakix.
+• You have obesity or anorexia, as your body weight may have changed (increased or decreased) while taking Wakix.

 • You have heart problems.
-Your doctor will need to regularly check these aspects during treatment with Wakix.
+Your doctor will need to check these aspects regularly during treatment with Wakix.

 • If you have severe epilepsy.